nadimnesar/distributed-job-queue/README.md

   modifying the Docker Compose file.
 * The current implementation does not support dependency management.
 * PostgreSQL and Redis are single points of failure.
 The solution is to use clustering.
 * The job is not efficiently distributed across multiple worker nodes.
-Currently, whichever worker node consumes the job first processes it.
+Currently, workers race for jobs so that the fastest worker gets the next available job.